NYPD cop placed in headlock as cheering crowd looks on, video shows

 But as a disturbing video shows, the officers suddenly found themselves surrounded by angry, taunting bystanders.

-As the crowd cheered, a man they cops were trying to arrest put one of the officers in a headlock — a controversial tactic that has drawn condemnation when used by police, and is about to prohibited in New York City.
+As the crowd cheered, a man the cops were trying to arrest put one of the officers in a headlock — a controversial tactic that has drawn condemnation when used by police, and is about to prohibited in New York City.

 WARNING: GRAPHIC LANGUAGE